yotann/bcdb/README.md

 ### Dependencies

+Building BCDB without Nix is not officially supported.
+If you want to try it anyway, you'll need to install these dependencies first:

 - C++ compiler with C++17 support.
 - [LLVM](https://llvm.org/) version 10 through 13 (development versions up to
   14 may work, but this is not guaranteed)
 	- LLVM must be built with exception handling support.
-Official packages may have this disabled, so you'll need to build LLVM yourself with `cmake -DLLVM_ENABLE_EH=ON` (or use Nix).
+Official packages have this disabled, so you'll need to build LLVM yourself with `cmake -DLLVM_ENABLE_EH=ON` (or use Nix).
   - LLVM's `FileCheck` and `not` programs must be installed as well.
 Some packages (including some of LLVM's official packages) exclude these